Gravel riding is about solace and scenery and a complete lack of traffic. Take the alternative route between these two iconic cities.

 Our trip starts at Barcelona airport where our staff will be there to welcome you.
 After the transfer to our hotel we’ll have lunch, orientation meeting and bike build-up before heading out for our first ride in the hills around Barcelona.

 Barcelona is surrounded by hills but only a lucky few have discovered them by bike.
-With spectacular views of the city and the Mediterranean, we’ll take you across the heights of Barcelona and to explore the beautiful Collserola National Park.
+With spectacular views of the city and the Mediterranean, we’ll take you across the heights of Barcelona and to explore the beautiful Collserola National Park and the oldest working theme park in Europe.

 Meeting Time and Place